totaking/Docs-1/en-us/Node/[English]-Install-Archive-Node.md

 When the node is started, the node's public and private keys and BLS public and private keys are required.
 The BLS public and private keys will be used in the consensus protocol.

-Refer to [Node KeyPair](/en-us/Node/_[English]-WalletFile-and-KeyPair.md#Node-key) for the key generation method, and save the generated key to the directory where the node is located.
+Refer to [NodeKey](/en-us/Node/_[English]-WalletFile-and-KeyPair.md#Node-key) for the key generation method, and save the generated key to the directory where the node is located.

 > [!NOTE|style:flat|label:Note]